loosewheel/lwwires/readme.txt

 Breaking or placing wires sends notifications for that color even if the power state wasn't changed at the notified position.
 (See definition interface in mod_api.txt about notifications).

+The first wire to a complex mesecons device (such as gates) must be a mesecons wire.

 Bundle Switch